A collection of some of John Hopfield’s lectures and interviews.

 Duration: ~ 1 hr + considerable discussion

-A colloquium at Bellcore (a communications technology company transiently formed in the breakup of AT&T in 1984)
+A colloquium at Bellcore (a communications technology company transiently formed in the breakup of AT&T in 1984).
+Hopfield is introduced by John Worlock.

 Audience: non-specialist engineers and scientists interested in the possibility of useful 'neural networks'.